 - Curb Appeal – How does your building look?
 Sometimes a basic cleanup makes a world of difference.

 If you’re not sure where you stand on any of the items above, then a business valuation can help you.
 You should assume that your competition knows what their business is worth and you can’t afford to be in the dark.
-The economy has recovered from the 2007 recession and is thriving, SBA-backed loans are being granted more frequently and more buyers than ever before are entering the market looking to invest.
 At Viking Mergers & Acquisitions, we can tell you the value of your business and how to prepare for the day you decide to sell, at no cost and no obligation.
 Find out the value of your business today so that you can better plan for your future.